 I'm not a very athletic guy.
 I've mentioned this before, but we used to be a skiing family.
 We'd head north to the slopes several times a year and occasionally out west to the Rockies.
 I never really enjoyed skiing, but Arlene and the kids did, so off we'd go.
 I think much about life can be learned staring down a hill from eight-thousand feet while standing on two skis.
-The first thing that comes to mind is Federal gift tax return/extension: This return is required for gifts made between January 1 and December 31 of the previous year.
-Postmark your return, or file for a six-month extension if you need more time, by April 15.

-Federal estate and trust income tax return/extension: Postmark your return, or file for a five-month extension if you need more time, by April 15.

-First-quarter estimated tax payment: If you are self-employed or have other first-quarter income that requires you to pay quarterly estimated taxes, complete and postmark Form 1040-ES by April 15.

-Prior-year IRA contribution: Fund your retirement account for the prior year by April 15.
-That's the deadline for contributions to traditional IRAs (deductible or not) and Roth IRAs.
-If you have a SEP IRA, however, and you get a filing extension to Oct.
-15, you can wait until then to put prior-year dollars into those accounts.

-May

-Nonprofit informational return: The filing deadline is May 15 for calendar year nonprofits, but you can request two 90-day extensions to file.
-The extension deadlines are Aug.
-15 and Nov.
-15.

-June

-was unnatural.
-I don't think

-we were meant to slide down a

-hill with two planks strapped

-The next and most prominent thought was that it was

-dangerous.
-On Vail Mountain

-one afternoon, I counted eleven

-skiers being towed down on

-sleds by the ski patrol.
-Later

-in the same day, I watched a

-ily to such risk?
-I guess the

-answer is that they loved it

-... and you can't live life in a

-protective bubble.
-Other than

-damage to my self-esteem and

-Why would I submit my famteenager fall off a ski lift.
+The first thing that comes to mind is that it was unnatural.
+I don't think we were meant to slide down a hill with two planks strapped to our feet.
+The next and most prominent thought was that it was dangerous.
+On Vail Mountain one afternoon, I counted eleven skiers being towed down on sleds by the ski patrol.
+Later in the same day, I watched a teenager fall off a ski lift.
+Why would I submit my family to such risk?
+I guess the answer is that they loved it ... and you can't live life in a protective bubble.
+Other than damage to my self-esteem and confidence, we never suffered a major ski injury.